uthcode/learntosolveit/source/python.rst

 =====================

 Repository (repo)
-The dir named .hg in the repository root dir that contains the history of the project.
+The dir named .hg in the repository root dir that contains the history f the project.
 Clone
 A copy of a repository.
 Committing